-At low speeds, the steering wheel has less power-assistance than I've come to expect from Honda; some may find it too hard to turn for their tastes.
+At low speeds, the steering wheel in either trim level has less power assistance than I've come to expect from Honda; some may find it too hard to turn for their tastes.
 Outside of parking lots and driveways, though, the wheel seems much more natural, with a well-weighted feeling when pointed straight ahead, and direct, fluid motions while cornering.

 There's a reason the Element is a well-worn friend among outdoorsy types, weekend warriors and anyone else who needs a flexible cabin.
 Versatility is the name of the game: The seats can be configured in seemingly endless ways — from reclined flat, where they form a makeshift bed, to folded up against the sides for utility-van-style chambers.
 Maximum cargo volume is 77.1 cubic feet in a four-wheel-drive Element.
-That beats the maximum volume in the Toyota RAV4 (73.0 cubic feet), Subaru Forester (57.7) and Chevrolet Equinox (67.1).
+That beats the maximum volume in the Toyota RAV4 (73.0 cubic feet), Subaru Forester (68.6) and Saturn Vue (56.4).